 Dear Parents and Carers of TAS Boarders,

-For those of you new to TAS, I have been the Director of Boarding for the past four years.
-Prior to this, I was the Head of Croft House, one of the three senior boys boarding houses, for six years.
-I live on-site adjacent to White House with my wife Alexandra and four children George, Neave, Wilbur and Joseph who all attend TAS.
+For those of you new to TAS, I have been the Director of Boarding since 2019.
+Before this, I was the Head of Croft House, one of the three senior boys boarding houses, for six years.
+I live on-site, adjacent to White House, with my wife Alexandra and four children George, Neave, Wilbur and Joseph who all attend TAS.

-All boarding Staff are attending the Boarding Staff Induction from 8.00am – 11.00am on Monday 30 January and are unavailable during this time.
+All boarding Staff are attending the Boarding Staff Induction and staff photos from 8.00 am – 11.00 am and are unavailable during this time.

 Boarders Returning by Private Vehicle

-Those Year 12 boarders who have approved driving permission forms may return in their private vehicle and park in either the Abbott or Croft Carparks or adjacent to the Tennis Courts.
+Those Year 12 boarders who have approved Driving Permission Forms may return in their private vehicle and park in either the Abbott or Croft House Carparks or adjacent to the Tennis Courts.
 Car keys must be handed to their respective Head of House upon entering their boarding house.

 Boarding Staff Announcements

-Please ensure your son/daughter returns to TAS with their summer school uniform in appropriate condition.
-Appointments at the Uniform Shop can be made on-line for any last-minute purchases.
+Please ensure your child/children return to TAS with their summer school uniform in appropriate condition.
+Appointments at the Uniform Shop can be made online for any last-minute purchases.
 Please also ensure school shoes are polished and haircuts are respectable.

 All girls should be aware of the school’s jewellery policy, particularly the wearing of earrings and necklaces.
-Should there be any confusion regarding jewellery suitability, please refer to the Boarding Handbook which can be found on the school website, or discuss it with your Head of House.
+Should there be any confusion regarding jewellery suitability, please refer to the Boarding Handbook which can be found on the school website or discuss with your Head of House.

 Should you wish to discuss any boarding matter further, please contact your Head of House in the first instance or otherwise contact me on 0418 961 325.